FAQs

 Can I enter if I am based outside of the UK?

-At the moment, in line with our charitable objectives, the Women Poets’ Prize is open only to poets who are ordinarily resident in the UK.
+The Women Poets' Prize is currently on hiatus but, in line with our charitable objectives, it was open only to poets who are ordinarily resident in the UK.

-Is this a Prize for unpublished poets?
+Was this a Prize for unpublished poets?

-Is there an upper age limit?
+Was there an upper age limit?

 What is the Foundation's position on trans women?